 I have a problem with my RUT 241.

-On the network where the RUT241 is the router, I have setup a PPTP VPN pointing to my server at 192.168.0.3 (QNAP NAS) and after all, this is what i get:
+I have setup a PPTP VPN pointing to my server at 192.168.0.3 (QNAP NAS) and after all, this is what i get:

 - I can connect to the vpn if I use the same network (ethernet cable);